mercedesb/Notes/BootcampMentorshipMeetup.md

   - Mentors: how to code review, how to give feedback
   - Mentees: how to PR, good commit structure, how to receive feedback
 - Mentors RSVP for slot (2 weeks before meetup?)
-- Open up 1 mentee slot per RSVP-ed mentor
+- Open up 1 mentee slot per RSVP-ed mentor (1 week before meetup?)
-  - PR in rsvp
+  - PR included with rsvp
-  - Can submit repo to start?
+  - Can mentee submit repo to start?
   - If repo submitted, does the mentor make a PR with comments?
 - Mentor has a week to review and comment
 - During the hour meetup, mentor should review all comments with mentee